 No Time to Make This Now?
 Pin it for Later

-You’re busy, I get it.
-Pin this to your favorite easy craft ideas board on Pinterest and it’ll be here for when you’re ready.
+If you aren’t quite yet ready to start or you need to gather supplies, pin this to your favorite easy craft ideas board on Pinterest and it’ll be here when you’re ready.

 Tips to Make A Valentine Garland with Gnomes

-- Take your time – the entire project took about 45 minutes from start to finish (with the painting of the faux fur and the making of the roses from clay and all that), but if you need a break, it’s ok.
-You just take your time and you’ll love your gnome valentines garland.
+- Take your time.
+The entire project took about 45 minutes from start to finish (including painting the faux fur and making the roses from clay).

 - Let’s take a second to talk about felt balls.
-Making those little buggers is not as easy as YouTubers would have you think.
-I mean, I am sure I will eventually figure it out, but clearly I’m not working with the right materials or something because I’ve tried and it hasn’t been pretty.
-So, skip making your own felt balls and grab some here to make all the garlands you want.
+Making those little guys is not as easy as YouTubers would have you think!!
+They do not come out as pretty and it takes SO MUCH TIME.
+So, skip making your own felt balls and grab some here like I’ve learned to do.

 How Do I Make this Valentine Gnome Garland?

-- Scraps Craft Felt in Shades of Pink and Purple
+- Craft Felt in Shades of Pink and Purple

 - Polymer Clay in White, Light Brown, Red and Purple